gravediggerprime/MGO1-Calculator/README.md

 # MGO1-Calculator
-A python program that can calculator
+A python program that can calculate Stats and such for MGO1 (idk what else to say)